 Combine printing runs

-If you are producing multiple versions on a four-color folder, running more than a single version of the same press sheet can save you perhaps $800 in make-ready charges and about $175 per plate change.
+If you are producing multiple versions on a four-color folder, running more than a single version on the same press sheet can save on make-ready charges and plate changes.

 Piggy-back on a larger print run

-If you are testing a format that costs a lot to produce in small quantities, ask your printer if you can run your job as a plate change in a bigger project.
+If you are testing a format that costs a lot to produce in small quantities, ask if you can run your job as a plate change in a bigger project.

 Make economical size changes

 Paper stock often accounts for 50% of the cost of a printed piece.
-Besides slashing your expenses, employing your printer’s house stock can save lead time.
+Besides slashing your expenses, employing a house stock can save lead time.

 Aim for maximum postal discounts

-Your printer can suggest ways a mailer can qualify for top U.S.P.S. discounts.
-And certainly should pass a complete paper dummy through the post office, which helps avoid surcharges that can add up to thousands of dollars.
+We can suggest ways your mailing can qualify for USPS discounts and avoid surcharges that can add up to thousands of dollars.

 Use bleeds judiciously

 Designers love bleeds.
-And, often, bleed printing is functional and desirable.
+Often bleed printing is functional and desirable.
 However, documents without bleeds can save you 3% to 6% on your printing costs.

 When possible, use saddle-stitch binding